LynneMcGrail/take-a-hike/README.md

     * #13FFFF - This colour will be used as a background colour for text sections overlaying images with an appropriate text colour for readability.
     * #F39D75 - This colour will be used on the contact form for added styling.
     * #E36D50 - This colour will be used for styling the icons in the footer section
     * #282828 - This colour will be used as a text colour and in any styling background where required.
-I chose a dark charcoal grey so it was readable but not as dark as black for the reader.
+I chose a dark charcoal grey so it was readable but not as dark as black for the reader.<br>
     <img src="assets/readme docs/testing:coolors-palette.png" width=350>

 ## Landing Page